Bounding the quantum dimension with contextuality: Introduction

-{\it Introduction.---}The recent progress in the experimental control and manipulation of physical systems at the quantum level opens new possibilities (e.g., quantum communication, computation, and simulation), but, at the same time, demands the development of novel theoretical tools of analysis.
+The recent progress in the experimental control and manipulation of physical systems at the quantum level opens new possibilities (e.g., quantum communication, computation, and simulation), but, at the same time, demands the development of novel theoretical tools of analysis.
 There are already tools which allow us to recognize quantum entanglement and certify the usefulness of quantum states for quantum information processing tasks \cite{HHH96, GT09}.
 However, on a more fundamental level, there are still several problems which have to be addressed.
-For example, how to efficiently test whether measurements actually access the desired energy levels of an ion?
+For example, how can one efficiently test whether measurements actually access all the desired energy levels of an ion?
 How to certify that the different paths of photons in an interferometer can be used to simulate a given multi-dimensional quantum system?
 Similar questions arise in the analysis of experiments with orbital angular momentum, where high-dimensional entanglement can be produced \cite{MTT07,dada11}, or in experiments with electron spins at nitrogen-vacancy centers in diamond, where the quantumness of the measurements should be certified \cite{NMRHWYJGJW08}.

 The challenge is to provide lower bounds on the {\em dimension} of a quantum system only from the statistics of measurements performed on it.
-Such bounds can also be viewed as lower bounds on the complexity of the measurement device.
-In fact, the dimension of a quantum system is more a statement about the number of quantum levels accessible by the measurement devices, than an estimate on the dimension of the quantum state.
+More precisely, one certifies lower bounds on the dimension of the underlying Hilbert space, where the measurement operators act on.
+Such bounds can be viewed as lower bounds on the complexity and the number of levels accessed by the measurement devices: If the measurement operators act non-trivially only on a small subspace, then all measurements results can be modeled by using a low-dimensional quantum system only.
+Note that this is not directly related to the rank of a density matrix.
+In fact, a pure quantum state acting on a one-dimensional subspace only can still give rise to measurement results, which can only be explained assuming a higher-dimensional Hilbert space.